"What is Different Between These Datasets?" A Framework for Explaining Data Distribution Shifts: Related Works

-\paragraph{Distribution Shift} Our study is adjacent to distribution shift analysis, though our focus is broader: we do not focus on any specific type of distribution shift (such as covariant shift \citep{sugiyama2007covariate} or label shift \citep{zhang2013domain}), rather we focus on the changes between datasets with no particular assumptions on the type of shift.
+Our study is adjacent to distribution shift analysis, though our focus is broader: we do not focus on any specific type of distribution shift (such as covariant shift, \citealt{sugiyama2007covariate}, or label shift, \citealt{zhang2013domain}), rather we focus on the changes between datasets with no particular assumptions on the type of shift.
 Previous efforts have largely focused on the detection and analysis of the shifts \citep{distshift_detect1, distshift_detect2, distshift_detect3}, and the improvement of model generalizability to alleviate the effects of distribution shift \citep{distshift_generalize1, distshift_detect2, distshift_generalize3, distshift_generalize4}.
 However, to the best of our knowledge, most works have not explored explaining distribution shifts in a human-understandable manner.
 The closest work to ours from this literature is possibly that of \citet{whymodelfail}, who proposed an approach to attribute model performance changes due to distribution shifts based on Shapley values \citep{shapley1953value}.
-Their study requires access to a casual graph or extensive prior knowledge of the variables and distributions in the dataset, which can be limiting in many use cases.
 We focus more broadly on explaining differences between datasets, with no requirements of prior knowledge or a task-related model.